John Yoyogi Fortes

 Fortes’ artwork has been exhibited throughout the U.S., Hawaii, Venezuela, Japan, the Philippines and Norway.
 His paintings are held in numerous private collections as well as the Asian American Art Centre in New York, the Nevada Museum of Art, the Triton Museum of Art and Crocker Art Museum in California.
 His work was included in the International Arts & Artists traveling exhibition, “Infinite Mirror; Images of American Identity.”
 The exhibition opened at Syracuse University in New York and traveled to museums and universities throughout the Eastern United States.

-In 2001 and 2002, he received grants from the Sacramento Metropolitan Arts Commission, one being the Commissioners Artist Fellowship.
-In 2003 Fortes received a Visual Artist Fellowship from the California Arts Council and in 2004 was one of twenty artists nationwide to receive a grant from the Joan Mitchell Foundation in New York.
+Fortes has received grants from the Sacramento Metropolitan Arts Commission and a Visual Artist Fellowship from the California Arts Council.
+In 2004 John was awarded a Joan Mitchell Foundation Painters and Sculptors Grant.
 John was also nominated for the Alliance of Artists Communities, Vision from the New California Project in 2006 and 2007.

 Recently John was accepted to participate in the Bemis Center for Contemporary Art's highly renowned Artist-in-Residence program in Omaha, Nebraska.
 John will begin a three month long residency on January 10, 2018 through April 6, 2018.

 Aside from painting, John is also a videographer and has collaborated with the California Association of Museums and the Crocker Art Museum in Sacramento producing videos of Bay Area artists, Travis Sommerville, Mel Ramos and Austrian artist, Gottfried Helnwein.
 Currently he is working with the Crocker Art Museum on their Block by Block initiative based on community engagement and funded by the James Irvine Foundation.